On certain vehicles, the high-voltage battery could fail. If this happens, the high-voltage battery could overheat.

 Safety Risk

-A loss of power to the wheels could increase the risk of a crash.
-A short circuit can create the risk of a fire.
+A sudden loss of power to the wheel could increase the risk of a crash.

 Remedy

-To reduce the safety risk, Mercedes-Benz recommends that you set the maximum charge setting of your vehicle at 80% until the recall repairs are completed.
-Mercedes-Benz will notify owners by mail and advise you to take your vehicle to a dealership to update the battery management system software.
+To reduce the safety risk, Kawasaki advises not to ride your motorcycle until the recall repairs are completed.
+Kawasaki will notify owners by mail and advise you to take your motorcycle to a dealership to inspect the battery terminal(s).
+If an anchor is missing, the battery will be replaced.

 On certain vehicles, the high-voltage battery could overheat while using level 3 quick charging.
 As a result, the battery could create smoke or heat, which can melt or damage the battery and nearby parts.